Surprise! Your Dog Has Leaky Gut

 The phrase seems like a new trend, but it’s been known for decades.
 Leaky gut is what happens when the intestinal lining becomes permeable.
 This can happen to dogs and cats.
 A leaky gut allows harmful bacteria, toxins, and even food particles to seep through into the bloodstream.

-Leaky gut is what happens when the intestinal lining becomes permeable.
+Leaky gut is what happens when the intestinal lining becomes permeable, causing it to "leak" into the bloodstream.
 This can happen to dogs and cats.

 Leaky gut is a bit controversial.
 It's not certain whether it is a cause or rather a symptom of other underlying health problems.
 What experts do agree upon is that intestinal permeability is real and it’s something that needs to be addressed in pets.

-In fact, leaky gut is correlated to many common pet health dysfunctions, including allergies, poor digestion, diarrhea, arthritis, chronic inflammation, and skin issues.
-It’s a chronic problem that can lead to a host of acute onset conditions, so, learning how to protect your dogs and cats from leaky gut is very important.
+In fact, leaky gut is correlated to many common pet health dysfunctions.
+A common symptom of leaky gut is chronic diarrhea, but can also include digestive discomfort, arthritis, chronic inflammation, and skin issues.
+Your dog could appear to have food allergies.
+It’s a chronic problem that can lead to a host of acute onset conditions, so, learning how to protect our pets from this problem very important.

-3 Things That Trigger Leaky Gut in Dogs and Cats
+3 Triggers of Leaky Gut in Dogs and Cats

 With leaky gut, the digestive stress that damages the intestinal mucosa has 3 main triggers.
 Identifying the main diet culprits is the first step towards getting our dogs and cats healthy again.